Influence of fake news in Twitter during the 2016 US presidential election: Abstract

 \section{Abstract}

-We investigate the influence of fake and traditional, fact-based, news outlets on Twitter during the 2016 US presidential election.
-Using a comprehensive dataset of 171 million tweets covering the five months preceding election day, we identify 30 million tweets, sent by 2.2 million users, which are classified as spreading fake and extremely biased news, based on a list of news outlets curated from independent fact-checking organizations, and traditional news from right to left.
-We find that 29\% of these tweets disseminate fake or extremely biased news.
-We fully characterize the networks of users spreading fake and traditional news and find the most influential users.
-Contrary to traditional news, where influencers are mainly journalists or news outlets with verified Twitter accounts, e.g. @FoxNews and @CNN, the majority of fake news influencers have unverified or deleted accounts.
-In particular, accounts with seemingly deceiving profiles are found among the top fake and extremely biased influencers.
-We find that the three top influencers spreading (i.e. re-tweeting) fake news websites are @PrisonPlanet, @RealAlexJones and @zerohedge and re-tweeting extremely bias news websites are @realDonaldTrump, @DailyCaller and @BreitbartNews.
-To understand how fake news influenced Twitter opinion during the presidential election, we perform a Granger-causality test between the time series of activity of influencers and the supporters of each presidential candidate: Trump and Clinton.
-Two different news spreading mechanisms are revealed: {\it (i)} The influencers spreading traditional center and left leaning news largely determine (Granger-cause) the opinion of the Clinton supporters. {\it (ii)} Remarkably, this causality is reversed for the fake news: the opinion of Trump supporters largely Granger-causes the dynamics of influencers spreading fake and extremely biased news.
+The dynamics and influence of fake news on Twitter during the 2016 US presidential election remains to be clarified.
+Here, we use a dataset of 171 million tweets in the five months preceding the election day to identify 30 million tweets, from 2.2 million users, which contain a link to news outlets.
+Based on a classification of news outlets curated by \texttt{www.opensources.co}, we find that 25\% of these tweets spread either fake or extremely biased news.
+We characterize the networks of these users to find the most influential spreaders of fake and traditional news and use causal modelling to uncover how fake news influenced the presidential election.
+We find that, while top influencers spreading traditional center and left leaning news largely influence the activity of Clinton supporters, this causality is reversed for the fake news: the activity of Trump supporters influences the dynamics of the top fake news spreaders.